 The Center for Manufacturing Advancement (CMA) is a VA state-funded project at the Institute for Advanced Learning and Research (IALR).
 “There has never really been a program designed like this to take someone that walks off the streets that may have never been exposed to welding or machinery or anything and then in four months be able to walk in and get an attractive job with a salary that supports themselves and their families,” said President of IALR, Telly Tucker.

 Let’s collaborate to support skilled workforce development and reshore supply chains that are essential to U.S. national and economic security.
-Join me at the 2023 STI/SPFA Annual Meeting on February 22, 2023 in Coronado, California where I will be presenting on how you can use our tools to find sales prospects and convince them to reshore.
-For help or to help, contact me at 847-867-1144 or firstname.lastname@example.org.
-I look forward to meeting you in February.
+For help or to help, contact me at 847-867-1144 or email@example.com.